Psalm 21 – The Joyful King

 b.
 You have given him his heart’s desire: The strength and salvation of God came to David in response to both the desire of his heart and his spoken prayers (the request of his lips).

 i.
 This speaks to the special place answered prayer has in the life of the believer.
 Every Christian should know the thrill of frequent, wonderful answers to prayer.
-When a Christian does not enjoy the blessing of answered prayer it is because they are prayerless, praying wrongly, or because of some hindrance in prayer.
+When a Christian does not enjoy the blessing of answered prayer, it is because he is prayerless, he is praying wrongly, or he has some hindrance in prayer.

 ii.
-There are many things that can hinder prayer in the life of the believer; things which should prevent one from saying with David, “You have given him his heart’s desire, and have not withheld the request of his lips.”
-Unanswered prayer should be regarded as a warning signal that there may be a problem in one or more of the following reasons for unanswered prayer.
+There are many things that can hinder prayer in the life of the believer, things which would prevent him from saying with David, “You have given him his heart’s desire, and have not withheld the request of his lips.”
+Unanswered prayer should be regarded as a warning signal that there may be a problem in one or more of the following reasons for unanswered prayer:

 · Not abiding in Jesus (John 15:7).